Emergency Appeal

 al-Ahli Arab Hospital

-When donating choose 12 in the drop down menu.
+When donating, select Gaza Appeal from the drop down menu.

 Our thoughts and prayers are with all people impacted by the violence that has escalated in Israel and Gaza.
 We pray for those who have lost loved ones, are injured and are living in fear.
 We pray for peace, justice and an end to violence.